 Skip to main content

-Alongside your language studies, you'll have a range of optional modules.
-These modules will allow you to explore the history and cultures of the countries where your languages are spoken.
+Alongside your language studies, you'll choose a range of optional modules.
+These modules will allow you to explore the history and cultures of the countries where your chosen languages are spoken.

 Modules